 Things got better for AVT in early 2021 when cryptocurrency went through a bullish market and Aventus got caught up in the excitement, with the coin trading at $1.02 on 15 April.
-The coin then fell back and the Great Crypto Day Crash of 19 May saw the token move down to spend the summer at below $0.50.
+The coin then fell back and the great crypto day crash of 19 May 2021 saw the token move down to spend the summer below $0.50.

-August saw some recovery, and on 2 September it topped $0.50 for the first time since May.
-It was the end of September when things started to get really exciting for investors, though it closed the month at $1.02.
-While it fell, business started to pick up in October and the coin resurfaced above $1.
+August 2021 saw some recovery, and on 2 September it topped $0.50 for the first time since May.
+It was the end of September when things started to get really exciting for investors, as it closed the month at $1.02.
+While it fell, business started to pick up again in October and the coin resurfaced above $1.

-There was some recovery, though, aided by the news that it was to enter the Polkadot parachain, and on 4 March it was worth around $2.60.
-Most notably on 31 March, AVT announced that it had reached another significant milestone, and as part of its network’s layer 2 upgrade work, its mainnet had been upgraded to V3.
-By 8 April, the coin was trading at highs of $3.89.
+There was some recovery, though, aided by the news that Aventus was to enter the Polkadot parachain, and on 4 March it was worth around $2.60.
+Most notably on 31 March, AVT announced that it had reached another significant milestone, and as part of its network’s layer-2 upgrade work, its mainnet had been upgraded to V3.
+By 8 April 2022, the coin was trading at highs of $3.89.

-On 27 April, AVT became available on Gate.io and it is the third listing on an established cryptocurrency exchange for the Aventus Network in the past five months.
+On 27 April, AVT became available on Gate.io, the third listing on an established cryptocurrency exchange for the Aventus Network in the past five months.
 Aventus posted the following on Twitter:

 The token continued on its descent and closed the month of April at $1.71.
 May was also a difficult period almost across the board for crypto, and AVT was no exception, sinking to lows of $0.6976 on 13 May.
-However, there has been some positive price movement since that point and, as of 27 May, the token is trading at $1.10, up 5% in a recent 24-hour trading period.
+However, there has been some positive price movement since that point, opening on 1 June at $1.08, and 1 July 2022 at $1.43.

-At that time, there were six million AVT in circulation out of a total supply of 10 million (60% in circulation).
-This gave it a market capitalisation of about $6.6m, making it the 883rd largest cryptocurrency by that metric.
+There are currently six million AVT in circulation out of a total supply of 10 million (60% in circulation).
+This gave it a market capitalisation of about $9.4m, making it the 764th largest cryptocurrency by that metric.

 Aventus price forecast

 It might be.
 It certainly has a fair amount of real-world potential, and its price has largely been positive over the past 12 months.
-However, you will still need to be careful and do your own research before you do anything.
+However, you will still need to be careful and do your own research before you invest any money.